Breakfast Club of Canada appeals to the generosity of Canadians to meet increasing demands and reach as many children as possible

 Support the cause in style

 As part of this year’s campaign, the Club has designed limited edition merchandise to raise additional funds.
 An online pop-up shop will launch on September 8 at 10 a.m., with a limited number of hoodies to be sold.
-This is an opportunity join Club ambassadors like Laurent Paquin and Benoît Gagnon and add a stylish item to your wardrobe and raise awareness about the cause, with the profits being used to help children across the country start their day off the right way.
+This is an opportunity to add a stylish item to your wardrobe and raise awareness about the cause.
+For each item sold, $20 will be donated to the Club to help children across the country start their day off the right way.

-“As a longstanding ambassador and a father, it is important for me to not only support the Club’s mission but to also help generate awareness about child food insecurity,” stated Benoît Gagnon, Radio host and BCC ambassador.
-“What better way to show your support for the cause than by wearing it!
-We can all be ambassadors for this campaign and together, help children start their day the right way.”

 In addition to making a purchase from the online store, there are other ways people can contribute to this campaign: